thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

     b.
 Map the point&nbsp;$\sespel'$ to a candidate solution&nbsp;$\solspel'$ by applying the representation mapping&nbsp;$\solspel'=\repMap(\sespel')$.
     c.
 Compute the objective value&nbsp;$\obspel'$ by invoking the objective function&nbsp;$\obspel'=\objf(\solspel')$.
     d.
 If&nbsp;$\obspel'<\bestSoFar{\obspel}$, then store&nbsp;$\sespel'$ in the variable&nbsp;$\bestSoFar{\sespel}$ and&nbsp;$\obspel'$ in&nbsp;$\bestSoFar{\obspel}$.
-6. Return best-so-far objective value and best solution to the user.
+6. Return the best-so-far objective value and the best solution to the user.

 This algorithm is implemented in [@lst:HillClimber] and we will refer to it as&nbsp;`hc`.